This rich and creamy Quick Southern Banana Pudding will be your new go-to recipe when you’re strapped for time and craving banana pudding!

 - Place remaining vanilla wafers around edges of baking dish.

-- Prepare the meringue by beating the egg whites and vanilla at medium-high speed using a mixer until soft peaks form (about 1-1/2 minutes).
+- Prepare the meringue by beating the egg whites and cream of tartar on high speed with a whisk attachment until foamy.

-- Slowly add sugar and beat until stiff peaks form (about 3 minutes).
+- Slowly add sugar while continuing to beat.
+Beat until stiff peaks form and sugar is dissolved, about 3 minutes.
+Fold in vanilla.

 - Spread meringue over pudding.
-Bake for 20 minutes, or until meringue is golden brown.
+Bake for 12-15 minutes, or until peaks of meringue are golden brown.
+Allow to cool for 10 minutes before serving.

 Adapted from Southern Living: Ultimate Quick & Easy Cookbook